 I am Clare Williams and I hold a BSc (Hons) degree in Counselling from the University of Glamorgan, an advanced certificate in relationship therapy and a Postgraduate diploma in Consultative Supervision from the University of South Wales.
-I am a registered member of the British Association of Counsellors and Psychotherapists and adhere to their Code of Ethics.
+I am an accredited member of the National Counselling Society.

 I believe that counselling is a conversation with a purpose and my approach puts my clients at the centre of the counselling process.
 Drawing on a range of therapeutic approaches, my sessions are tailored to suit the needs of each individual client.
 Life can sometimes be painful and difficult.
 I will help you to explore and understand your thoughts, feelings and behaviours in a safe, empathic and non-judgemental space.
 I offer a confidential, compassionate and caring therapeutic experience where the counselling process can help create positive change, improve self-confidence and thereby promote well-being and self-care.